 Bruges (Belgium) – Cold, Romantic and Gorgeous

 I’m sure everyone knows about Bruges, the capital and largest city of the West Flanders in Belgium.
 This amazing city in Europe, with its canals and romantic bridges, has been celebrated by movies and books for years.

-Also known as the Venice of the North, it can be a bit expensive.
-If you’re looking for a good deal, then you should consider it as one of the destinations for your trip to Europe in October.
-It’s when there’s a dip in the hotel prices, right after the crowded summer.
+Also known as the Venice of the North, it is usually a bit expensive.
+Yet in October there is a dip in the hotel prices, right after the crowded summer.

 One of the things that usually ruins the romantic feel is the many tourists, all crammed into the historic centre of Bruges.
 October will help you to avoid that and you’ll also be able to catch a bit of the the autumn colors that make Bruges even more of a fairy tale town!

 Connemara is one of our favorite parts of Ireland.
-We always love to road trip at the Connemara National Park because it offers us the chance to connect with the authentic side of Ireland, much different than what you’d find in Dublin.
+We always love to road trip at the Connemara National Park because it gives us the chance to connect with the authentic side of Ireland.

 I consider Connemara one of the best places to visit in October in Europe because it’s when there are a lot of festivals and interesting events.